wrestling-with-johners/website-source/_posts/chokeslam-wrestling-report/videos/2023-08-04-This Sunday On The Chokeslam Wrestling Report Your Source For The Hottest Wrestling News shorts.markdown

 ---
 layout: post
-title: "This Sunday On The Chokeslam Wrestling Report: Your Source For The Hottest Wrestling News!"
+title: "This Sunday On The Chokeslam Wrestling Report: Your Source For The Hottest Wrestling News! #shorts"
 date: 2023-08-04
 categories: chokeslam-wrestling-report videos
 author: chokeslam-wrestling-report